Jack Suwinski Player Props: Pirates vs. Giants

 Jack Suwinski At The Plate

-- Suwinski has 34 hits, which is best among Pittsburgh hitters this season, while batting .239 with 18 extra-base hits.
+- Suwinski leads Pittsburgh in total hits (35) this season while batting .240 with 18 extra-base hits.

-- Among the qualified hitters in baseball, he ranks 118th in batting average, 46th in on-base percentage, and 17th in slugging.
+- Among the qualified hitters in MLB action, he ranks 115th in batting average, 49th in on-base percentage, and 22nd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.